By: Lesley Brown

 Mr Haon sees active mobility, i.e. walking and cycling (non-pedal assist), as a must for boosting mobility overall in a city.
 “But we also know full well this can’t possibly meet every transport need,” he told Futura-Mobility.
 “This is why UITP views the urban transport system as a whole, embracing high capacity public transport, walking and cycling, and ‘new mobility’ solutions like ride hailing, shared bikes and scooters [both non-assist and electric].”

-One such ‘new mobility’ solution is roundtrip carsharing, based on reserved parking spots as opposed to the one-way or free-floating models.
+One such ‘new mobility’ solution is roundtrip carsharing, based on reserved parking spots and returning the car to its pick-up point, as opposed to the one-way or free-floating models.
 To discuss this mode and how it squares with changing attitudes to mobility, urban space, and the climate, during Autonomy, Futura-Mobility caught up with Xavier Corouge (photo above), managing director, Urban Mobility Business Unit, Europcar Mobility Group.

 “In our vision of mobility for an urban context, the backbone must remain high capacity public transport, mainly rail,” he said.
 “However, since rail can’t meet every need, we must be able to join solutions to this backbone that are adapted to every need, like carsharing”.